matt-curtis/developer.sketchapp.com/_classes/MSPage.md

 ### horizontalRulerData / verticalRulerData

 Both return the [MSRulerData](/docs/MSRulerData) object used to store rulers for their respective axes.
 Note that this data is only used if there’s no artboard on the page ([MSArtboardGroup](/docs/MSArtboardGroup) has similar methods for itself).

+### selectedLayers:

+Returns an NSArray of the selected layers in a page.

+### deselectAllLayers:

+Deselects all the layers in the page.

+### name:, setName:(string)name

+Get / set the name for a page.